simsimi/workshop-site-pages/pricing/190410/en.md

 </tbody>
 </table>

 Your billing cycle is set on the day the project is activated.
-Automatically charged based on the subscription cycle you choose.
 And then, You will be automatically charged monthly or annually, depending on the plan you choose.
 Use the [SWS console](https://workshop.simsimi.com/dashboard) to monitor your usage, and upgrade your plan.

 For detailed pricing information, see the pricing and usage matrix below for each option: